November 28, 2021

 Big Pharma is Cleaning Up its Act

-The pharmaceuticals industry fills a crucial niche in our world, producing the treatments, vaccinations, and medications that combat disease, improve health, and literally sustain life.
+The pharmaceutical industry fills a crucial niche in our world, producing the treatments, vaccinations, and medications that combat disease, improve health, and literally sustain life.
 But the industry has an image problem, with “big pharma” coming in for a lot of resentment.

 Most of this is due to high drug prices, but there’s also growing awareness of pharma companies’ large carbon footprint.
 A key study revealed that the emissions intensity of the pharmaceutical industry is about 55% higher than that of car manufacturers.
 In total, the pharma market is 28% smaller than that for automotive, but it’s 13% more polluting.